ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

   * Directly integrated differential pressure sensor, eliminating the need for additional tubing.
   * Integrated magnetometer improves navigation reliability.
   * Customizable 3D-printed case to fit specific applications.
-  * Integrated IMU to vibration diagnostics on AoA measurement.
+  * Integrated IMU for vibration diagnostics and AoA measurement.

 ## How to Buy